huaxuyu/masscubedocs/content/docs/quickstart.md

 2. `sample_table.csv` file: a csv file to claim the sample groups including biological groups, quality control samples, or blank samples.
 A template can be downloaded from [here](https://github.com/huaxuyu/masscubedocs/blob/main/content/docs/sample_table.csv).
 It's **optional**.
 If not provided, normalization and statistical analysis will not be applied. **Note:** In sample table, please specify if a sample is blank or qc from the "is_blank" and "is_qc" columns, respectively.

 3. `parameters.csv` file: a csv file to set parameters for the workflow.
-A template can be downloaded from [here](https://github.com/huaxuyu/masscubedocs/blob/main/content/docs/parameters.csv).
+You can set parameters and download the file for the workflow from [here](https://huaxuyu.github.io/masscube_parameters/).
+A template can also be downloaded from [here](https://github.com/huaxuyu/masscubedocs/blob/main/content/docs/parameters.csv).
 It's **optional**.
 If not provided, the [default parameters](../parameter) will be applied, yet **annotation will not be performed since the MS/MS library is not provided**.

 4. **MS2 database**: To annotate MS/MS spectra, you need to download a MS/MS library from [here](https://zenodo.org/records/11363475).
 For faster database loading, please download and use the .pkl format.